-Twitter Accounts of Jeff Bezos, Bill Gates, Joe Biden, Barack Obama Hit By Hackers
+Twitter Accounts Of Jeff Bezos, Bill Gates, Joe Biden, Barack Obama Hit By Hackers

-The Twitter accounts of some of the richest and most famous people on the social media platform, including Jeff Bezos, Elon Musk, Bill Gates, Barack Obama, Joe Biden, Kanye West and others have been attacked in what appears to be a large-scale and coordinated cryptocurrency hack.
+The Twitter accounts of some of the richest and most famous people on the social media platform, including Jeff Bezos, Elon Musk, Bill Gates, former President Barack Obama, Joe Biden, Kanye West and others, have been attacked in what appears to be a large-scale and coordinated cryptocurrency hack.

-A spokeswoman for Twitter confirmed the incidents to NPR, saying Twitter is investigating and taking steps to remove the posts.
-Twitter said that users may be unable to Tweet or reset their passwords "while we review and address this incident."
+A spokeswoman for Twitter confirmed the incidents to NPR, saying the social network is investigating and taking steps to remove the posts.
+Twitter said that users may be unable to tweet or reset their passwords "while we review and address this incident."

-One of the first high-profile accounts to share the scam was Bill Gates' Twitter page.
+One of the first high-profile accounts to share the scam was Gates' Twitter page.

 "Everyone is asking me to give back and now is the time," the hackers wrote from Gates' account.
 "I am doubling all payments sent to my BTC address for the next 30 minutes.
 You send $1,000, I send you back $2,000."

-Twitter removed the tweet, but it would re-appear.
-Identical tweets, and a similar whack-a-mole response from Twitter, then was seen on the account of Elon Musk and other celebrities, entertainers and politicians.
+Twitter removed the tweet, but it would reappear.
+Identical tweets, and a similar whack-a-mole response from Twitter, then was seen on the account of Musk and other celebrities, entertainers and politicians.

-According to a public record of transactions tied to the Bitcoin scam, Bitcoin worth about $113,000 U.S. dollars has been received through the link provided in the scam.
+According to a public record of transactions tied to the bitcoin scam, transactions worth about $113,000 have been received through the link provided in the now-deleted tweets.

+Mike Chapple, an information technology professor at the University of Notre Dame's Mendoza College of Business, said even if the scheme has been stopped, the damage has already been done.

+"The way that cryptocurrency works, once a transfer takes place, it is irreversible and virtually untraceable," Chapple said.
+"The real question here is how the attackers gained access to these prominent Twitter accounts in the first place."

 Bitcoin investor Cameron Winklevoss warned his followers about the hack after the account of the company he co-founded, Gemini, was compromised in the attack, along with a number of other cryptocurrency accounts.